-I've been playing around with hotspots since late 2016, during which time I've tried a bunch of hotspot devices and apps, including the DVMEGA, BlueStack-Micro+, SharkRF openSPOT v1, DV Access Point (DVAP), and a couple DV4 products (for more info about these specific devices, see Other hotspot hardware and software⩘ ).
+I've been playing around with hotspots since 2016, during which time I've tried a bunch of hotspot devices and apps, including the DVMEGA, BlueStack-Micro+, SharkRF openSPOT v1, DV Access Point (DVAP), and a couple DV4 products.
+For more info about these devices, see Other hotspots△.
 While each of these taught me something, ultimately they all had limitations I didn't like:

 - One worked only with a wired internet connection.

-- Some were limited in the digital voice systems they support.
+- Some were limited in the digital voice systems they supported.

 - Some tried to push me into using their preferred digital voice system rather than the one I wanted to use … no thanks!

-ZUMspot and Pi-Star – And then I tried an MMDVM3-based hotspot called the ZUMspot (discussed in more detail below) with an app called Pi-Star⩘ , and all the rest of my hotspots got given away or tossed into a box and forgotten.
-For me, the combination of the ZUMspot and Pi-Star is taking digital voice hotspots to a whole new level.
+ZUMspot and Pi-Star – And then I tried an MMDVM-based hotspot called the ZUMspot (discussed in more detail below) with an app called Pi-Star (discussed in more detail in the Playing with Pi-Star article△), and all the rest of my hotspots got given away or tossed into a box and forgotten.
+For me, the combination of the ZUMspot and Pi-Star is taking personal digital voice hotspots to a new level.

-A few years ago, when I first started playing around with hotspots, there tended to be more of a distinction between "hotspots" and "personal access points" (for example, see the article Hotspots vs Access Points? by Jim, K6JM⩘ ).
-While both perform a similar function—bridging radio and the internet to extend a local digital voice setup—hotspots tended to refer to higher-power devices (up to ~40 watts), while access points referred to lower-power devices meant primarily for personal use (~10 milliwatts).
+When I first started playing around with hotspots a few years ago, there tended to be more of a distinction between "hotspots" and "personal access points" (see the article Hotspots vs Access Points? by Jim, K6JM△).
+While both perform a similar function—bridging radio and the internet to extend a local digital voice setup—hotspots tended to refer to higher-power devices, while access points referred to lower-power (~10 milliwatts) devices meant primarily for personal use.
 As the growth of the lower-power devices exploded over the past couple years, the term personal access point has pretty much disappeared, and now the term hotspot is commonly used to refer to the lower-power devices, too.